OptimoClaw

 Metrics that resolve to an action

 Most agent observability tools report a number and leave you to interpret it.
-OptimoClaw treats that as incomplete.
-Every insight has to do one of three things: name the lever that fixes it, confirm the value is already optimal, or state plainly that there's no lever for this.
+OptimoClaw will either show you the lever that optimizes, confirms the lever is already optimal, or tell you there is no lever for optimization.

-A high-write, low-read cache ratio, for example, gets flagged as "likely transient" rather than "bad" — cache behavior shifts naturally as sessions mature, and the goal is to stop the panic-pull on a metric that will settle on its own.
+A high-write, low-read cache ratio, for example, gets flagged as "likely transient" rather than assumed "bad" because cache behavior shifts naturally as sessions mature, and the goal is to stop the panic lever pull on a metric that will settle on its own.

 - Under-utilized context → route to a smaller context model (Haiku caps at 200K).